Loading

 You must be prepared to support the CSP entrant if they cannot work.

-This means that you, or another Australian supporter of the person in need, will need to enter into an Assurance of Support (AoS) legal agreement.
+This means that you, or another Australian supporter of the person in need, must enter into an Assurance of Support (AoS) legal agreement.

 Under an AoS, an assurer agrees to repay the Australian Government for any working age social security payments that the government makes to the CSP entrant during their first year in Australia.